AJ6CU/KD8CEC-V2.0-for-uBITX/README.md

 With more memory and a faster CPU, there are additional features that can be added that could benefit uBitx owners.

-Currently there are #ifdefs for Nano, Nano Every, Nano IOT, Nano BLE, Nano RP2040 and the Teensy (4.x).
-All but the Teenys has been tested and "basically run" (see the ISSUE list for known problems).
-The Teensy does compile (with warnings about using a Char variable as an index into an array - something that should be fixed for all platforms) but I do not yet have a board to test it on.
+Currently there are #ifdefs for Nano, Nano Every, Nano IOT, Nano BLE, Nano RP2040, Teensy (4.x) and RaspberryPI Pico.
+All but the Pico has been tested and "basically run" (see the ISSUE list for known problems).
+The RaspberryPi Pico will not work until I move the encoder off the Analog pins.

-I am calling this V2.0 which is a little audacious given that I do not have Ian's permission.
-Hope he doesn't mind!
+You will need to install the Sparkfun External EEPROM Arduino Library. https://github.com/sparkfun/SparkFun_External_EEPROM_Arduino_Library

+At the moment, there seems to be some compatibility issue (at least on my system) with the latest version (1.10) of this library.
+V 1.0.7 "works" for me but I am not yet convinced that the problem is with the library vs with my configuration.
+So have not yet raised the issue yet on this with the folks at Sparkfun.

 73
 Mark